Daily Car Hire Rates in Southend Airport

 What is the Airport Like?

 Since its purchase by Stobart Group, the airport has really taken off.
-It’s becoming a little crowded at times but an extension to the terminal building begun last November is making great progress.
-Currently with only limited shopping and eating facilities, the improved passenger terminal, due to open in 2014 will improve matters considerably.
+It was a little crowded at times but the extension to the passenger terminal in 2014 really improved matters.

 Latest Update from Southend Airport:

 - Passenger numbers have risen significantly since Easyjet began services in 2012 and the completion of the refurbishment.
 The airport owner expects 2 million passengers to pass through its door by 2020, current numbers of around 900k suggest that is some way off.

 - Despite seeing a fall in profits last year, Southend Airport is continuing with its expansion plans to become one of the UK's leading medium sized airports.